 The Ultimate Kaiseki Evening Meal

 Kaiseki is a traditional multi-course dinner, considered the ultimate way of enjoying Japanese cuisine.
 We are queried before our arrival about any foods we do not eat or any allergies we may have.
 The chef prepares a special menu just for our dinner with this information.

 There were ten separate courses for our dinner, and I can’t begin to tell you what was in each.
 But all were delicious and beautiful.
 Every plate was designed like a miniature piece of art.

-After dinner, we choose to retire to our room and get some rest.
+After dinner, we retire to our room and get some rest.
 Tomorrow will be a travel day again.

 Morning In Miyajima, Evening in Kyoto!

 The price for our stay at Kurayado Iroha is all-inclusive.
 Room, dinner, onsen, and the following morning’s breakfast.
 You also let the hosts know if you want a traditional Japanese or a Western-style breakfast.
 We chose the Western style, which was served on one of the higher floors of the ryokan overlooking the bay.

 We are up early and have some time before returning to the central train station for our Shinkansen to Kyoto.
 This gives us time for a leisurely walk on one of the many trails around Miyajima and perusing the stores on the main street in town.

 So, Yes You Can Do Hiroshima And Miyajima In 24 Hours!